Board of Directors

 Kern Bhugra – Board Member

 Kern Bhugra has over 20 years of executive management experience in both start-ups and large corporations.
-Currently, Kern is the President of JunoPacific Corporation, a medical device design, development, and manufacturing firm with plants in California and Minnesota.
-He also serves on the Board of Directors for Leonis Medical and Aerin Medical as well as a non-profit educational institution in Northern California.
-He also serves on the medical device screening committee of a Silicon Valley angel investment group.
-Previously, Kern cofounded Tibion Bionic Technologies, a leader in neurological rehabilitation where he served as Chairman and CEO leading the company from concept through market entry, sales and acquisition.
-He has founded two additional companies in the medical device space, and has assisted in raising venture capital for several others.
-Kern began his career at IBM with responsibilities ranging from developing medical imaging systems to senior management in global technology operations in the US, Europe, and Asia.
-He received a BSEE with honors from the University of Michigan and a MSEE with emphasis in bioengineering from Stanford University.
+Currently, Kern is the President of Leonis Medical Corporation, a medical device company whose mission is to support design and development of innovative medical technologies to improve patient quality of life.
+He serves on the Board of Directors for Leonis Medical and Aerin Medical as well as a non-profit educational institution in Northern California.
+Previously, Kern cofounded Tibion Bionic Technologies, and founded two additional companies in the medical device space.
+Kern received a BSEE with honors from the University of Michigan and a MSEE with emphasis in bioengineering from Stanford University.

 Bill Facteau is a medical device executive with 25 years’ experience.
 He currently is the President and CEO of Earlens, Corp, which is focused on transforming the hearing aid industry with its novel and proprietary light based technology.

 Prior to joining Earlens Mr. Facteau served as President and CEO of Acclarent, the company that created Balloon Sinuplasty which was ultimately acquired by JNJ for $800M.
 Mr. Facteau has served as a Board Director on a number of successfully acquired ventures including Acclarent, Neotract, CVI, Cabachon, and ExploraMed.